 1. Healthy Black love is trusting.

-When you are engaged in a relationship that is healthy, you are so in tuned with your intuition that you know who you are and who to trust.
-Trust is healthy in a relationship and it brings the two of your closer.
+When you are engaged in a relationship that is healthy, you are so in tuned with your intuition that you know who you are and whom to trust.
+Trust is healthy in a relationship, and it brings the two of you closer.